oxidecomputer/humility/README.md

 humility: successfully wrote 56 bytes of VPD
 ```

-You can also use a file as a loopback device via `--loopback`, allowing
-you to, e.g., read binary data and format it (i.e., via `--read`).

 To lock a VPD device, use the `--lock` command.
 This will lock the VPD
 permanently and cannot be undone; subsequent attempts to write to (or
 lock) a locked VPD device will result in an error.
 The lock status of